Q-Minh/nihu/dox/tut_function_spaces.md

 ~~~~~~~~~~

 A Dirac function space behaves as a set of Dirac delta basis functions
 located at the original function space's nodes.
-For example:
+For example

 ~~~~~~~~~~
 auto const &dirac_center = dirac(constant_view(my_mesh));